- Activity Level: moderate

 Regardless of coat type and coat care, you will also need to take care of your Pembroke Welsh Corgi Mix’s nails, ears, and teeth.
 Trimming nails monthly is usually sufficient to keep them from growing too long.
 But, if your dog’s nails just grow quickly or aren’t wearing down as much naturally, you may need to cut your dog’s nails more often.

 Checking and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 When checking your dog’s ears, you’re checking to make sure there is not an excess buildup of wax or moisture, no pests or debris, and that they are clean.

 Caring for your dog’s teeth is essential to prevent painful dental diseases later in life.
-Ideal dental care for dogs is brushing teeth or using an enzyme toothpaste every day.
+Ideal dental care for dogs is brushing teeth or using an enzyme toothpaste every day in addition to cleanings at the vet when needed.
 You can also supplement your efforts with vet-approved dental hygiene chews and treats as well as a “dental care diet” formulated for your pooch.

-A fully-grown Pembroke Welsh Corgi is usually 10-12 inches tall and weighs 22-30 pounds.
-The other parent breed in the mix can affect the size of a Pembroke Welsh Corgi Mix.
-Talking to the breeder about the parent breeds and also meeting the mother dog can give you a better idea of the size to expect in a Pembroke Welsh Corgi Mix.
+A fully-grown Pembroke Welsh Corgi usually stands 10-12 inches tall and weighs 22-30 pounds.
+The other parent breed can have a big effect on this, especially if they are the mother.
+Although it’s not a guarantee, you can meet the mother in person to get an idea of what size to expect in a fully-grown Pembroke Welsh Corgi Mix.

 Pembroke Welsh Corgis generally live for 12-14 years.
 Although the other parent breed may affect this slightly, you should be able to expect a similar average life span from a Welsh Corgi Mix.